Linuxfabrik/monitoring-plugins/check-plugins/openstack-swift-stat/README.rst

     depending containers.

     options:
       -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-      -c CRIT, --critical CRIT
-                            CRIT when only so many GiB are available.
+      -c, --critical CRIT  CRIT when only so many GiB are available.
 Default: <= 10
       --rc-file RC_FILE    Specifies a rc file to read connection parameters like OS_USERNAME from (instead of specifying them on the command line), for example
                            `/var/spool/icinga2/.openstack.cnf`.
 Default:
                            /var/spool/icinga2/.openstack.cnf
       --test TEST          For unit tests.
 Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
-      -w WARN, --warning WARN
-                            WARN when only so many GiB are available.
+      -w, --warning WARN   WARN when only so many GiB are available.
 Default: <= 50

 Usage Examples